Volumetric Benchmarking of Error Mitigation with Qermit: Conclusions and Outlook

 Due to the emphasis on composability, Qermit is particularly well suited to explore the application of multiple noise tailoring and mitigation techniques for the same circuit and observable.
-In future work we will explore the performance of combined methods, which is particularly well motivated by recent results \cite{kim2021scalable} that show significant improvements when using Pauli frame randomisation, ZNE and dynamical decoupling.
-In particular, for these combined methods the error mitigated estimates of magnetisation gave a better approximation than the leading approximate classical tensor network simulations for 2D Ising models on up to $N=27$ qubits.
-This makes Qermit suitable for testing how useful error mitigation can be to achieve practical quantum advantage over best known classical algorithms with noisy quantum devices.
+In future work we will explore the performance of combined methods, which is particularly well motivated by recent results that show significant improvements when using Pauli frame randomisation, ZNE and dynamical decoupling in combination, and with additional bespoke device calibration \cite{Kim2023, kim2021scalable}.
+In particular, for these combined methods the error mitigated estimates of magnetisation gave a better approximation than the leading approximate classical tensor network simulations for 2D Ising models on up to $N=127$ qubits.
+Note that these results do not contradict those of this paper as we do not explore here combinations of error mitigation schemes, or techniques which make such extensive use of device characteristics.
+However, this indicates that Qermit's composable design makes it suitable for testing how useful error mitigation can be to achieving practical quantum advantage.

+It would also be pertinent to understand how the performance of error mitigation schemes varies between different device architectures, such as ion traps devices.
+As we have seen, for example when comparing the classical simulations of \cref{ap:noisy simulation} to those performed on a real device in \cref{sec:results real}, idealised noise models can be a poor predictor of real performance.
+This discrepancy will likely be emphasised by using different devices, between which noise models vary greatly.
+Even apparently similar devices were shown in \cref{sec:results real} to perform differently, and so we do not expect our results to generically carry over to other superconducting devices.
+Qermit facilitates such experiments as it is implemented with pytket \cite{Sivarajah_2020}, which gives access to an assortment of devices.
+While in \cref{ap:noisy simulation} we note some observations regarding the performance of error mitigation with changing noise levels, a more refined and extensive study with more complex noise models would be of great interest.

+Since all parameters including total shot budget per mitigated expected value are fixed, the discrepancy in performance between the two devices can be attributed to the noise bias and different noise profiles.
+Therefore, it would be of interest to determine how the results of the volumetric benchmarks change for the \emph{same} device at different calibration times.
+This was not possible in the case of \texttt{ibm\_casablanca} as the machine was taken out of use during our experiments, so we leave this type of assessment for future work.

+It will also be particularly interesting to explore the effect of finite sampling in the case of ion traps, where the rate at which shots are generated is lower.
+Such restrictions will impact the accuracy with which a functional model, as discussed in \cref{sec:em framework}, can be approximated.
+This could manifest, for example, in the accuracy of the learnt extrapolation function in the case of ZNE, and so the variance in the learnt zero noise limit.
+In \cref{ap:finite-sampling-fit} we introduce theoretical tools to explore this particular point, inspired by numerical results revealing strong performance variation depending on shot budget availability \cite{bultrini2021unifying}.
+We look to future work to establish strictly how the relative error of mitigation varies not just with circuit size as explored here, but also with shot count.